VincentBounce/WindowsContextMenuTools/README.md

 Features:

-- Works on folders, shortcuts, network
+- Works on folders, shortcuts, network locations

 - Show all folders and files, hidden also